-May is Mental Health Awareness Month, and the observance, combined with an onslaught of press and conversation around the Netflix series “13 Reasons Why”, is drawing significant attention to the topic of suicide, especially in teenagers.
-Connie Kerrigan, Director of Community Outreach, Parkview Behavioral Health, joined Colleen Carpenter, a local suicide prevention trainer and consultant, on the PBS39 talk show HealthLine this past Tuesday to discuss suicide prevention.
+September 4-10 is National Youth Suicide Prevention Week, and the observance, combined with the sobering statistics and onslaught of conversation around the Netflix series “13 Reasons Why”, is drawing significant attention to the topic, especially in teenagers.
+Connie Kerrigan, Director of Community Outreach, Parkview Behavioral Health, and Colleen Carpenter, a local suicide prevention trainer and consultant offer the following advice for parents concerned about their young adult.

 1. Be promoters of resilience.